ksu-cs-textbooks/cc520/content/00-course-intro/0-1-mssqlserver.md

 pre: "1. "
 ---

+{{% notice info %}}

+With the new policies regarding the K-State VPN, I am working on an alternative for those of you who cannot install MS SQL Server on your own machine.
+I will post updates as soon as possible!

+{{% /notice %}}

 In order to complete homework assignments and practice on your own,  you will need access to SQL Server.
 Your access requires a client tool and a server.

 ## Client Tools

 For this course, you will need to use a SQL client tool to access a SQL Server instance.

 - All resources are available via remote access on **remote.cs.ksu.edu**.
 See [https://support.cs.ksu.edu/CISDocs/wiki/Remote_Access](https://support.cs.ksu.edu/CISDocs/wiki/Remote_Access) for more information on how to utilize the remote resources.
+If you need access to the remote desktop off campus, you will also need access to the K-State VPN.
+Please inform me as soon as possible if this is the case.
 - If you do not have a CS account, one can be requested here: [https://selfserv.cs.ksu.edu/](https://selfserv.cs.ksu.edu/)
-  - To reset a forgotten password (or unlock an accound after too many failed login attempts), see [https://password.cs.ksu.edu/](https://password.cs.ksu.edu/)
+  - To reset a forgotten password (or unlock an account after too many failed login attempts), see [https://password.cs.ksu.edu/](https://password.cs.ksu.edu/)
 - We will be using two client tools throughout the semester.
 It is highly encouraged to also install a client on your own computer.
   - **Azure Data Studio** - Windows, macOS, or Linux: [https://docs.microsoft.com/en-us/sql/azure-data-studio/download](https://docs.microsoft.com/en-us/sql/azure-data-studio/download)
   - **SQL Server Management Studio** *(aka SSMS)* - Windows Only: [https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)